Why I appreciate this system of Alignment Supportive Movement

 What a blessing to have all three come together!”

-Contemporary postural practice is really cool & non-exhaustive.
+As well, contemporary postural practice is really cool & non-exhaustive.
 You can never run out of postures or possibilities.
 Impossible, because you are constantly changing & developing physically & this system of exercise too, as new movements, positions, and styles are constantly developing.

 In closing, I have been a busy body all my life.
 I’ve taken and taught, aerobics, step, aqua-fitness, boot camp, and stretching…